GabrielNixon/HMMRNN/RESULTS.md

    Use `--plot-out` or `--history-out` when you need richer per-epoch traces. 【F:series_hmm_rnn/run_tiny_fit.py†L1-L354】

-With this collation in place, the main branch exposes the entire HMM-MoA vs TinyRNN workflow — models, training scripts, metrics, and figures — through text files that remain compatible with lightweight review tooling.
+With this collation in place, the main branch exposes the entire HMM-MoA vs HMM-TinyRNN workflow — models, training scripts, metrics, and figures — through text files that remain compatible with lightweight review tooling.